-Innovative Program Grants will fund programming that increases college readiness, enrollment and completion in local communities and across the state through grants of up to $10,000.
+Innovative Program Grants will fund programming that increases college readiness, enrollment, and completion in local communities and across the state through grants of up to $10,000.
 Grants require 50 percent match funding, of which 50 percent can be in-kind and at least 50 percent must be cash.
 For example, if an applicant requests $10,000, match funds of at least $5,000 must be provided.
-Of that $5,000, $2,500 may be matched by in-kind support.
+Of that $5,000, up to $2,500 may be matched by in-kind support.
 Innovative Program Grants are not intended to be renewable or long-term funding for a program.
-MCAN staff will work with grantees to help design sustainability plans for programming if desired.
+MCAN staff will work with grantees to design sustainability plans for programming, if desired.

 Proposals are only accepted using Michigan College Access Network’s online grants system, SurveyMonkey Apply.
 To apply for an Innovative Program Grant, click on the "Apply Here" button above.

 If you would like to review the online application components, you are welcome to review this document.
 You cannot submit the application using this PDF.
 This is only for review purposes.

 Innovative Program Grants are available on a rolling basis until allocated funding is depleted within the fiscal year, which begins Oct.
 1 annually.
 Please contact MCAN when considering an application for confirmation that funding is still available.
 No grants will be awarded between Sept.
 1 and Sept.
 30. Grants received during that time will be considered for funding after Oct.
 1.